 - 2 Tablespoons confectioners’ sugar or granulated sugar*

 - Using a hand mixer or a stand mixer fitted with a whisk attachment, whip the heavy cream, sugar, and vanilla extract on medium-high speed until medium peaks form, about 3-4 minutes.
 Medium peaks are between soft/loose peaks and stiff peaks and are the perfect consistency for topping and piping on desserts.

 - Use immediately or cover tightly and chill in the refrigerator for up to 24 hours.
 Freezing prepared whipped cream sometimes causes it to lose its creamy texture, but it definitely works.
 This freezing trick is handy!

-- A note on the sugar: some bakers swear by granulated sugar in whipped cream; others swear by confectioners' sugar.
-If you're only working with a couple Tablespoons of sugar as listed in the recipe above, it doesn't really make a difference.
-But if you're working in larger batches, you may begin to taste the granules of granulated sugar and confectioners' sugar is the way to go.
+- Sugar: some bakers swear by granulated sugar in whipped cream; others swear by confectioners’ sugar.
+If you’re only working with a couple Tablespoons of sugar as listed in the recipe above, it doesn’t really make a difference.
+But if you’re working in larger batches, you may begin to taste the granules of granulated sugar and confectioners’ sugar is the way to go.